vseryakov/backendjs/README.md

 The advantage is that it uses the same database and does not require additional servers.

 ## SQS
-To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messeges on a worker and after succsesful execution will delete the message.
+To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messages on a worker and after successful execution will delete the message.
 For long running jobs it will automatically extend visibility timeout if it is configured.

 ## Local
 The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.
-This is intended for a single server development pusposes only.
+This is intended for a single server development purposes only.

 # Security configurations

 ## API only
-This is default setup of the backend when all API requests except must provide valid signature and all HTML, Javascript, CSS and image files are available to everyone.
-This mode assumes that Web development will be based on 'single-page' design when only data is requested from the Web server and all rendering is done using Javascript.
-This is how the `examples/api/api.html` develpers console is implemented, using JQuery-UI and Knockout.js.
+This is default setup of the backend when all API requests except must provide valid signature and all HTML, JavaScript, CSS and image files are available to everyone.
+This mode assumes that Web development will be based on 'single-page' design when only data is requested from the Web server and all rendering is done using JavaScript.
+This is how the `examples/api/api.html` developers console is implemented, using JQuery-UI and Knockout.js.

 To see current default config parameters run any of the following commands: